 - Groups can only make one application in total.

-- Your project will be a new project or a significant new element – not just ‘continuation’ of long-standing activities.
+- Your project will be a new project, a development or a significant new element – not just ‘continuation’ of long-standing activities.

 - Your project will be completed within one year (by 31 March 2019)